News & Articles

 HMRC’s argument is that, while subsidised R&D is generally seen as applying where a specific grant has been given to a company for an R&D project, that where a customer is paying a supplier to deliver something for them that involves R&D, that supplier is guaranteed a contribution towards that innovative work and therefore there is less risk involved for them.

-1. A specialist manufacturer undertakes R&D work to develop a new facial recognition scanner using new materials, new design features and new production methods that outperforms the facial recognition scanners already on the market.
+1. A specialist manufacturer undertakes R&D work to develop a new facial recognition scanner using new materials, new design features and new production methods that outperform the facial recognition scanners already on the market.
+Following completion of the R&D project, customers enter into contracts to purchase the new facial recognition scanners.
+This type of R&D project should still qualify for R&D tax credits.

 2. A specialist manufacturer is engaged by a company that manages airports to supply its facial recognition scanners for passport control purposes.